SystemsApproach/sdn/trellis.rst

 7.3 Routes and Multicast
 ------------------------

-In addition to Segment Routing, which establies data paths between leaf switches, Trellis also takes advantage of the Route and Mcast services introduced in Chapter 6.
+In addition to Segment Routing, which establishes data paths between leaf switches, Trellis also takes advantage of the Route and Mcast services introduced in Chapter 6.
 They determine which of the leaf-spine switches serve each IP prefix, and where to find all the